The terms and conditions have been updated effective

 (e) any breach of or inaccuracy in any undertakings, representations, or warranties made to WATC,

 8.1 The Client agrees and must ensure that each Authorised User acknowledges and agrees that the information of WATC and all other information and data accessible on the Client Portal (other than Client’s own information) (“Confidential Information”) is confidential and must be kept confidential and not disclosed to any other person without WATC's prior written consent.
-The Client may in addition and on its own account seek additional confidentiality undertakings for its own benefit from its Nominee Authorised Users.

 8.2 WATC may request the Client and each Authorised User at any time to give further written undertakings in a form prepared by WATC relating to the non-disclosure of any Confidential Information and you will provide any such undertaking promptly.